asyinka/asyinka/README.md

 - 👋 Hi, I’m @asyinka
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and doing research.
+- $$ A cryptocurrency and De-Fi enthusiast.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web design projects
-- 📫 How to reach me ...
+- 📫 How to reach me?
+See profile

 # This is my page
 <!---